7+ Epic East Coast USA Road Trip Routes (Itineraries + Tips)

 Recommended Trip Length

-We suggest exploring the Blue Ridge Parkway over 3-5 days.
+We suggest exploring the Blue Ridge Parkway over the course of 3-5 days.

 Mid-Atlantic Road Trip Routes